Melrose Industries (LSE: MRO)

 Melrose Industries is a focused aerospace group with activities in engine components and structures, operating in both metallic and composite materials.
 The group has significant risk reward sharing partnership (RRSP) investments on multiple engine programmes.

 The civil aerospace market continues to grow strongly.
 Melrose has been restructuring to deliver improving performance.
-FY24 EBIT guidance increased by 6%.
-FY25 remains unchanged, although management emphasised expectations that the key Engines business will see margins over 30% beyond 2025 (current FY25 guidance: 28%).
-The group is furthering its strategy to develop as a focused aerospace business.
+FY24 EBIT guidance increased by 6% at the prelims (in line at the AGM update).
+FY25 remains unchanged, although management emphasised expectations that the key Engines business will see margins above 30% beyond 2025 (current FY25 guidance: 28%).
+The group’s new strategy is to develop as a focused aerospace business.

 Latest Insights